 1. One-way sync – source to destination

-The problem: You maintain a folder of scripts or configuration files on one server and need it to always match on a second server.
+The problem: You maintain a folder of scripts and configuration files on SRV-PROD-01 and need the secondary server SRV-PROD-02 to always match.
 Any change on the primary should appear on the secondary.
 Files removed from the primary should disappear from the secondary.

 The solution: /MIR with retry flags and a log.
-Run it on a schedule and the secondary stays in lockstep with the primary.
+Run it on a schedule via Task Scheduler and the secondary stays in lockstep with the primary.

 rem One-way sync: primary server scripts to secondary server

-rem /MIR — mirror: copy new/changed, delete removed
+rem /MIR - mirror: copy new/changed files, delete files removed from source

 rem /W:5 - wait 5 seconds between retries

-rem /NP — suppress progress output (cleaner log)
+rem /NP - suppress per-file progress output (keeps log readable)

 robocopy \\SRV-PROD-01\Scripts$ \\SRV-PROD-02\Scripts$ /MIR /R:3 /W:5 /LOG+:C:\bat\sync-log.txt /NP